mouseless-eth/Speedrun-Ethernaut-In-Foundry/12_Privacy/README.md

 ```console
 0x0000000000000000000000000000000000000000000000000000000000000001
 ```
-> 1 equals true, 0 equals false

-we know that **storage slot 0** represents the variable `locked` as it is the first declared variable in our contrat.
+we know that **storage slot 0** represents the variable `locked` as it is the first declared variable in our contrat. a value of 1 equals true which matches the value assigned to locked.

 ```solidity
 bool public locked = true;